-According to these average conversion rates, a home builder would need to generate the following for every home sale:
+According to the average sales funnel conversion rates in the graphic above, a home builder would need to generate the following construction leads for every home sale:

 - 5 Appts / 25 Leads / 5,000 visitors / 500,000 impressions

-Using these average conversion rates, you can work backward to determine where you need to focus your sales and home builder marketing efforts.
-It’s important that builders track these conversion rates through each stage of the sales funnel.
-By doing this, you can stay focused on the stage of the funnel that will have the greatest impact on your sales.
-Keep in mind, these are only average conversion rates, and they can vary from builder to builder.
-For example, home builders that have a person dedicated to all online leads (an online sales consultant) tend to see much higher lead-to-appointment conversion rates. > Read more about this type of Online Sales Program for builders here
+Using these average sales funnel conversion rates, you can work backward to determine where to focus your marketing efforts.
+It’s vital that builders track the average conversion rate through each stage of the sales funnel.
+In doing so, you can focus on the stage that will have the greatest impact on sales.
+Keep in mind, however, these are only average conversion rates, and they can vary from builder to builder.
+For example, home builders with a person dedicated to all online leads (an online sales consultant) tend to see much higher lead-to-appointment conversion rates. > Read more about this type of Online Sales Program for builders here

-These ratios are usually provided by publishers that run your ads or listings on other websites.
-It's also called click-through rate or CTR.
-So out of the number of times your ad was viewed (impressions), you're calculating how many people clicked through to your web site or landing page (visitors).
-The highest conversion rates will always come from publishers that provide content to active home shoppers (e.g. NewHomeSource, Zillow, or PPC ads targeting phrases like "new homes Denver").
+These ratios, called click-through rates (CTRs), are usually provided by the publishers who run your ads or listings on other websites.
+So, out of the number of times your ad was viewed (or its number of impressions), you're calculating how many people clicked through to your site to become visitors.
+The highest conversion rates will always come from publishers who provide content to active home shoppers (e.g., NewHomeSource, Zillow, or PPC ads targeting phrases like “new homes Denver”).

-There are very broad ranges of this type of conversion rate because there are so many different places where the ad can be run.
-The lowest converting ads tend to come from banner ads displayed on general purpose websites (e.g. local news outlet web sites) or 3rd party affiliate sites.
-Keep in mind low conversion rates here aren't always a bad thing here, especially if your goal is brand awareness.
-For example, if you're opening a new community, you may just want a high number of impressions to let people know it's coming soon.
-Clicks may not be the goal.
+There are extensive ranges of this type of sales funnel conversion rate because the ads can be run in so many different places.
+The lowest converting ads tend to come from banner ads displayed on general purpose websites (e.g., local news outlet pages) or 3rd party affiliate sites.
+Keep in mind low conversion rates aren't always a bad thing, though, especially if your goal is brand awareness.
+For example, if you're opening a new community, you may want a lot of impressions to let people know it's coming soon.
+Clicks may not necessarily be the end goal.

-Once you attract visitors to your web site, the next conversion in the funnel is to engage them enough to become a lead.
+Once your site draws visitors, the next stage in the sales funnel is to engage them enough to become a lead.
 This is where most digital marketing strategies tend to focus.
-Tactics here include contact forms, downloadable gated content, user logins (to save plans or favorites), etc. Here's a great article listing proven methods to capture more leads on a home builder web site.
-The 0.5% average visitor-to-lead conversion rate listed above is for most builders with a passive web site that has little more than a contact form for converting leads.
+Tactics include contact forms, downloadable gated content, and user logins (to save plans or favorites).
+Here's a great article listing proven methods to capture more leads on a home builder website.
+The 0.5% average visitor-to-lead conversion rate listed above is for most builders with a passive site with little more than a contact form for converting leads.

 Bokka clients regularly see conversion rates above 10% when using a landing page campaign specific to the inbound source.
-For example, a grand opening campaign targeting new home shoppers in a certain area, linking them to a page with content specifically tailored to them.
+An example would be a grand opening campaign targeting new home shoppers in a particular area, linking them to a page with tailored content.

-Once a lead is in your home builder CRM, the goal is to get them to schedule an appointment with a sales person.
+Once a construction lead is in your home builder CRM, the goal is to get them to schedule an appointment with a salesperson.
 This is where follow-up is crucial.
-An average of 20% of your leads will eventually come in for an appointment or walk-in, with little to no follow up.
-The faster your sales team or Online Sales Counselor reach out to the lead after they submit a from or call, the higher your chance of conversion.
-Home builders with a dedicated online sales program have much higher lead-to-appointment conversion rates, as they don't rely on the on-site sale staff to follow up with the prospects, when they may be busy with face-to-face customers.
+An average of 20% of your leads will eventually come for an appointment or walk-in with little to no follow-up.
+The faster your Online Sales Counselor reaches out to the lead, the higher your chance of conversion.
+Home builders with a dedicated online sales program have much higher lead-to-appointment sales funnel conversion rates, as they don't rely on the on-site staff—who are busy with customers in person—to follow up.
 For more info on this type of program, get this Ultimate Toolkit for Online Sales Counselors.

 This is the rate most builders are already tracking.
-It's the ratio of number of appointments or walk-ins (model center traffic) to those that write contracts.
-There are many things that can influence these conversions, and generally speaking the best way to improve them is through new home sales training and coaching.
-Again, those builders that invest in an online sales program have higher appointment-to-sale conversion rates because the quality of appointments that have been set by the OSC tend to be much higher.
+It's the ratio of appointments or walk-ins (model center traffic) to the number who write contracts.
+Many factors can influence these conversions, and generally speaking, the best way to improve them is through new home sales training and coaching.
+Again, builders that invest in an online sales program have higher appointment-to-sale conversion rates because the quality of appointments tends to be better.
 It's quite common for a builder with a successful program like this to see well over half of their total sales coming from online leads and appointments.